Pylons/waitress/docs/runner.rst

 ``--channel-timeout=INT``
     Maximum number of seconds to leave inactive connections open.
 Default is
-    120. 'Inactive' is defined as 'has recieved no data from the client and has sent no data to the client'.
+    120. 'Inactive' is defined as 'has received no data from the client and has sent no data to the client'.

 ``--[no-]log-socket-errors``
-    Toggle whether premature client disconnect tracepacks ought to be logged.
+    Toggle whether premature client disconnect tracebacks ought to be logged.
     On by default.

 ``--max-request-header-size=INT``